 Separation anxiety is something that is oh-so-real in many children’s lives.
-Some children find it very difficult to be separated form their moms, even for s short period of time.
-But, in during baby days the child may have had a completely different attitude.
+Some children find it very difficult to be separated from their moms — even for a short period of time.

-When you left your baby for a few hours wiht your mom, she may have made no fuss at all.
-In fact, you wondered if your baby even realized you were gone, but then it happened.
+Maybe when you left your baby for a few hours with your mom, she may made no fuss at all.
+Sometimes you even wondered if your baby realized you were gone — but then it happened.

 Here is the testimony of one mother:

 “My son was always a mild-tempered child.
 He never seemed to mind the fact that I had to leave him for a few hours to go on a date with my husband or to go to a doctor’s appointment.
 However, one day he just went berserk.
 As I began to leave, he started running around like a screaming banshee.
 I had no idea how to respond to this irrational behavior!